VinaFu/Azure-900/README.md

 Language of Cloud Economics:

       CapEx: one-time expenditure to buy tangible assets, such as building the data center
-      OpEx: ongoing expenses incurred on services and products. pay-as-you-go
+      OpEx: ongoing expenses incurred on services and products. pay-as-you-go.
+How much you use.

 Pricing Models:
       Fixed price pricing - Hourly Pricing